Blow-up and sharp lifespan estimates to the weakly coupled system of structurally damped wave equations with critical nonlinearities: Acknowledgments

 \section{Acknowledgments}

-The research of the third named author is funded by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant number 101.02-2023.29.
-This work was completed while the first and third named authors were visiting the Vietnam Institute for Advanced Study in Mathematics (VIASM).
+This research of Tuan Anh Dao is funded by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant number 101.02-2025.23.
+The research of The Anh Cung is funded by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant number 101.02-2023.29.
+This work was completed while the first and third authors were visiting the Vietnam Institute for Advanced Study in Mathematics (VIASM).
 They would like to thank VIASM and Hanoi National University of Education for providing a fruitful working environment.

 \textbf{Conflict of interest:} The authors declare no potential conflict of interests.

 \textbf{Data Availability Statement:} My manuscript has no associated data.
 No new data was created during the study.